magico13/TrailerController/docs/updates.md

 ## 2024-10-02

 For Phase 1, the prototype controller, I am swapping to a Pi Pico W from the ESP32.
 I want to experiment with different hardware a bit and there are aspects of the Pico and its production that I prefer.
 Sadly the nice OTA library I was using doesn't play as nice, though might be able to come back without the async functionality.
 Also realized the other day that the MOSFETs that I got are better for low-side switching and we need high-side switching, so I got some others I need to do testing with.
 Annoyingly it looks like I need to use both types to be able to switch it.
 I have some experience with building circuits and PCBs and such, but not quite the level that would make this project easy for me.

+## 2024-10-06

+Prototype PCB design is finished enough to send off to get the first samples.
+Fingers crossed I didn't mess anything up too badly, I'll know in about a week if the estimates are to be trusted.
+With only 1 oz copper the lighting traces might only be good for about 3 amps, I'll have to test one of the boards at high current and see how it behaves.
+Ideally for a final product I'd double the copper but that increased the cost significantly, not worth it for a prototype where I know I'm only going to drive LEDs and I don't know if the board is even gonna work.
+Here's hoping I'll have some assembly and testing news in my next update.